 - Mocktails: If you want an alcohol-free drink that's still fun, add a little bit of this strawberry simple syrup to some soda water and you have an instant summery fun drink!

-- Pancake or Waffle Topping: This syrup is absolutely incredible when drizzled over your favorite breakfast, like pancakes, waffles, or french toast.
+- Pancake or Waffle Topping: This syrup is absolutely incredible when drizzled over your favorite breakfast, like pancakes, waffles, french toast or crepes in place of maple syrup.
+It goes especially well on these strawberry crepes.

 - Ice Cream Topping: Ice cream is delicious as is, but with strawberry syrup drizzled over it?
 This makes any flavor more delicious!